varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 Name of the miner or the mining pool which mined the block.
 Blocks do not need to contain any identifying factors.
 The miner can choose to provide a script in the coinbase of a new block that can be used to identify the source of the block, however they are not required to do so.
 Hence, some blocks have empty 'Mined By' field.

 ##### Merkle Root:
+It is the hash of the root node of the particular block's Merkle Tree.
+For more information see [Merkle Tree](#Merkle-Tree).

 ##### Previous Block: